 - On YouTube channel pages, inject a button to subscribe to the channel or download the complete channel.
 Regarding the channel subpages, this follows the same rules as adding to the queue over the form.

-- Throughout most places, hover over the video to reveal a download button for that video.
+- Throughout most places, hover over the video title to reveal a download button for that video.

 - Sync your cookies for yt-dlp.